LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 # 1 Overview
 The IBM FHIR Server implements the HL7 FHIR HTTP API and supports the full set of FHIR-defined resource types.
 This FHIR server is intended to be a common component for providing FHIR capabilities within health services and solutions.

-## 1.1 Recent updates
-View information about recent changes that were made to this document.
-For more information about changes that were made to the FHIR server codebase, see the corresponding release notes from the [GitHub Releases tab](https://github.com/IBM/FHIR/releases).

 # 2 Installation